stwomack/TGF-Workshop-1/session_02/lab_03/lab_03.md

 ```

 #### Verify Application
-The TAS output will show where the application is running, for example `https://bikeincidents-womack.apps.fowler.cf-app.com`.
-You'll notice that the first time you hit the url and search using a zip code, it takes a bit of time, but once the incident-api data has been cached in TGF, further refreshes will show dramatically increased performance.
+The TAS output will show where the application is running, for example `https://session-state-womack.apps.fowler.cf-app.com`.
+As you add items to your list, you'll see that they're cached in your session, so if you open a new browser window/tab, they're still there.
+But if you destroy that session, or open with a different browswer, you start a new session.

 #### Move on to next lab